MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 ::: zone-end

-## Validate the network isolated cluster
+## Validate that network isolated cluster is enabled

-To validate the network isolated cluster feature, use the `az aks show` command.
+To validate the network isolated cluster feature is enabled, use the `[az aks show][az-aks-show] command

 ```azurecli-interactive
 az aks show --resource-group ${RESOURCE_GROUP} --name ${AKS_NAME}